January 2. Kay makes her test for Raffles.

 January 11.
 Kenneth proposes marriage to Kay.

 January 17.
-Kay Francis marries Kenneth MacKenna in Avalon, California by a justice of the peace.
+Kay Francis marries Kenneth MacKenna in Avalon, California.

 January 23.
 It is announced by Louella Parsons that Kay will costar with Gary Cooper in City Streets, a film to be directed by Rouben Mamoulian.
-Kay is replaced with Sylvia Sidney, however.
+Kay is replaced with Sylvia Sidney.

 February 6.
 Scandal Sheet released.